 As soon as I made it on site I followed the signs leading to the mountain I would be ascending for the next 2 hours.
 I’m not going to lie, the climb was very tough.
 It was entirely an uphill climb with a seemingly endless number of uneven steps.
 I was drenched in sweat by the time I got to the top, the view is spectacular and worth every painful step however.
 You can see Machu Picchu’s true scale from the top, it’s magnificent.

 Wayna Picchu means young mountain in Quechua the indigenous language of Peru.
-The large mountain opposite to Wayna Picchu is Machu Picchu which means ancient mountain.
+The large mountain opposite to Wayna Picchu is Machu Picchu which means old/ ancient mountain.

 Descending Wayna Picchu was a lot tougher than ascending, as it is really hard on the knees and feet.
 Once I made it back down I had to exit completely and come back in to properly view the grounds.
-Be sure to buy your Huayna Picchu tickets in months in advanced as they are tough to get since only two groups of 200 people gain access per day.
+Be sure to buy your Huayna Picchu tickets at least two months in advanced as they are tough to get since only two groups of 200 people gain access per day.

 There is a lot to see and learn of this place.
 I joined a Spanish speaking guided tour to hear more about the magic behind this lost world.
 I won’t go into detail in telling the story behind this World Wonder as it is so much better to hear about it in person by a Peruvian native!
 This fortress holds a lot of history and magic, anyone lucky enough to experience it in person would agree that it is simply amazing.